braddevans/Hydro/README.md

     - PickupTruckFuel_P.pak

 # Project Usage and Notes:

-## Unpacking the game
+## Unpacking the game with the Asset Editor
- - In the asset reader, click Functions -> Unpack Game Assets -> navigate to "SteamLibrary\steamapps\common\Hydroneer\Mining\Content\Paks" and click open.
+ - In the asset editor, click Functions -> Unpack Game Assets -> navigate to "SteamLibrary\steamapps\common\Hydroneer\Mining\Content\Paks" and click open.
 Select a folder to save the game files in, click open again, wait for the game to unpack
  - Note: The Asset Editor was not originally designed to work with this version of unreal and CAN NOT currently save files.
 You will need to edit the data in a hex editor.
 I use HxD

-## Pak mods

- - Pak files for the game go into - `%LocalAppData%\Mining\Saved\Paks`
- - Hit Win + R and copy paste - `%LocalAppData%\Mining\Saved` then create the Paks folder in that directory.

 ## Save Editor

  - Saves are located at %LocalAppData%\Mining\Saved\SaveGames